7 facts from our Promethease Review

 Promethease is a website used for genome health reporting.
-The site was launched in 2008 and is based on the SNPedia wiki.
-Both websites were acquired in 2019 by the genealogy platform MyHeritage.
-Promethease and SNPedia have become one of the most widely used sites for DNA health reporting.
+The site launched in 2008 and is based on the SNPedia wiki.
+The genealogy platform MyHeritage acquired both websites in 2019.
+Promethease and SNPedia have become some of the most widely used sites for DNA health reporting.

-The company uses the SNPedia’s extensive research library to inform users of their genetic variants.
+The company uses SNPedia’s extensive research library to inform users of their genetic variants.
 The SNPedia library contains health information on over 100,000 gene variants.
 Each entry in the SNPedia library is selected based on actual genetic information and results from peer-reviewed scientific research.
 Read more in our Promethease review!

-Let’s start the review with an overview of the Promethease service.
-The company is a DNA data analysis and literature retrieval system that does not offer DNA testing services.
+Promethease is a DNA data analysis and literature retrieval system that does not offer DNA testing services.
 Instead, this company focuses on analyzing genetic markers in uploaded raw DNA data and providing detailed health reports.
 It does not offer any DNA ancestry or family tree maker services.

 It is designed to be compatible with raw data from other genetic testing providers.
-The Promethease test is compatible with raw DNA data exports from Nebula Genomics, 23andMe, AncestryDNA, etc.
+The Promethease test is compatible with raw data exports from Nebula Genomics, 23andMe, AncestryDNA, etc.

 Its flagship product is a DNA health report.
 This report is based on genetic data from academic research aggregated on SNPedia.com – a database of single nucleotide polymorphisms (SNPs).

 The health report is presented as a list of relationships between users’ gene variants and health traits.
 Each item carries a brief description, details about biology, and an assessment of the medical significance.
-This service can be used to analyze medical history and genetic health risks based on family history.
+The Promethease service can be used to analyze medical history and genetic health risks based on family history.

 The company is very transparent about the sources of its data.
 Users can go from their results to the scientific studies behind those results with just a few clicks.

 Want the most comprehensive sequencing to run through Promethease?